nih-cfde/training-and-engagement/hackmd/AWS.md

 - Yes, but this is not as straightforward as it seems.
 - The way to clone an instance is via [snapshots](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-snapshot.html)

+Check out our [AWS discussion board](https://github.com/nih-cfde/training-and-engagement/discussions/categories/aws) for FAQs and discussion.
+We encourage you to post a question here !